RKeertishKumar/Deepgrade-AI-Grading-System/README.md

 ## Tested out on llama3.2-vision 11b model
 ![image](https://github.com/user-attachments/assets/97b54322-66e3-4d96-8f84-aa8373e3cb50)

 The extraction worked well and held onto the reasoning aspect as well.
 We can proceed with chain of thought reasoning from this output.
 We can also validate the input + image prompt on the llama3.2vision 11b model as well.
-Then compare the improvements in a multimodel scenario.
+Then compare the improvements in a multi llm orchestration scenario.